• Skip to primary navigation

 2 small salmon pieces are placed on each of puff pastries

-Divide the spinach mixture into 4 equal parts, and spread them evenly on salmon fillets.
-Smooth the spinach mixture out to avoid them falling over the sides.
+Divide the spinach mixture into 4 equal parts, and spread them evenly on top of the salmon fillets.

 spinach filling is spooned out on salmon fillets

-Fold the empty side of the puff pastry over the salmon and press the edges to seal.
-Tuck the extra pastries underneath the parcel for a neat look.
+Fold the empty side of the sheet of puff pastry over the salmon and press the edges of the puff pastry to seal.

 folding the empty side of the puff pastry on salmon pieces